adrivas12/MIT_CSE_Labs/README.md

-###This Repository Contains all the lab codes and mannuals from semester 2 to 7
+<h2>This Repository Contains all the lab codes and mannuals from semester 2 to 7</h2>